-Spay and neuter appointments are scheduled Tuesday-Friday.
+Spay and neuter appointments are scheduled Monday-Friday.
 All animals should arrive at the clinic between 7:30 am – 8:00 am on the morning of their appointment.
 Please leave all animals in the car while completing the check-in process.

 If your pet is over four months of age, please withhold all food after midnight on the day before his/her appointment.
 All pets four months of age and younger are permitted to have food up until 6:00 am on the day of their scheduled appointment.
 All pets are permitted to have water.

 Please make sure your pet stays indoors the night prior to his/her appointment.
 Dogs may go out for supervised bathroom breaks only.

 All cats must come in secure carriers or humane traps.
 All dogs must be brought in on a leash.